- Search The Registry

 *Cecil Taylor was born on this date in 1929.
-He was an African American pianist and poet.
+He was a Black pianist and poet.

 Cecil Percival Taylor was raised in the Corona, Queens neighborhood of New York City.
 As an only child to a middle-class family, Taylor's mother encouraged him to play music at an early age.
 He began playing piano at age six and went on to study at the New York College of Music and New England Conservatory in Boston.
 At the New England Conservatory, Taylor majored in composition and arranging.
 During his time there, he also became familiar with contemporary European art music.
 Bela Bartók and Karlheinz Stockhausen notably influenced his music.

 In 1955, Taylor moved back to New York City from Boston.
 He formed a quartet with soprano saxophonist Steve Lacy, bassist Buell Neidlinger, and drummer Dennis Charles.
 His first recording, Jazz Advance, featured Lacy and was released in 1956.
 Taylor's quartet featuring Lacy also appeared at the 1957 Newport Jazz Festival, which was made into the album At Newport.
 Taylor collaborated with saxophonist John Coltrane in 1958 on Stereo Drive.
 Throughout the 1950s and 1960s, Taylor's music grew more complex and moved away from existing jazz styles.
 Gigs were often hard to come by, and club owners found that Taylor's approach of playing long pieces tended to block business.

 Taylor was a poet, and cited Robert Duncan, Charles Olson, and Amiri Baraka as major influences.
 He often integrated his poems into his musical performances, and they frequently appeared in the liner notes of his albums.